rydmike/flex_color_scheme/README.md

 #### Can I use different built-in color schemes for my light and dark themes?

-Yes this is possible, just use different `FlexScheme` enums values for the light and dark FlexColorScheme factories `scheme` property.
+Yes this is possible, just use different `FlexScheme` enum values for the light and dark FlexColorScheme factories `scheme` property.
 If the colors used by the selected schemes are a bit related, this can be used to create nice and unique light and dark combinations of the predefined schemes.